mijp1/castep-docs/docs/tutorials/NMR/Example_2_-Diamond.md

 %ENDBLOCK KPOINTS_LIST
 ```

-to check (½,½,½), which led to 303.21.
+to check (½,½,½), which led to 303.21ppm.
 Lastly,we replace that block with

 ```
 %BLOCK KPOINTS_LIST
 0.25 0.25 0.25 1
 %ENDBLOCK KPOINTS_LIST
 ```
-to check (¼,¼,¼) - this gave me a value of 164.79, which is by far the closest to the converged value (around 160, as found by the convergence graph).
+to check (¼,¼,¼) - this gave a value of 164.79ppm, which is by far the closest to the converged value (around 160ppm, as found by the convergence graph above).

 as the diamond unit cell is rather small the 1 kpoint answer is not too close to converged.
 However, the observation holds true for all orthorhombic cells